Information about the South Dakota Commission on Gaming, laws, regulations and the seven types of gaming licenses issued to the general public.

 Also known as the online Vehicle Registration & Plates portal.
-See questions about reviewing and renewing your DMV registration, license plates and motor vehicle records.
+See questions about reviewing and renewing registration, license plates and motor vehicle records for businesses.

 Non-commercial vehicle fees are issued in accordance to the vehicle's age and weight.
 Other fees as well as policies on other vehicles can be found at our Title & Registration page.